yet-another-project/yap-classroom/INSTALL.md

-These are prototypes and tests for a tool which analyzes git repositories.
+These are prototypes and tests for a tool which analyzes git repositories, email activity and possibly other stats that needs to be tracked.

 First, ensure that the `swig suitesparse atlas-lapack` packages (these are specific to Arch Linux, please modify according to your distribution) are